jack1232/WebGPU-Step-By-Step/README.md

 * Compile and bundle the app with the command: **npm run dev**, **npm run prod**, or **npm run watch**.
 * Run the live-server from VS-Code and then navigate to **http://localhost:5500** or **http://127.0.0.1:5500** to view the app.

-## Code Updates

-### Update 1

-Recently, Chrome Canary made two important changes to the WebGPU API:

-* It no longer supports the old pipeline format anymore.
-* It does not support the old WGSL shader code.

-We have used the old pipeline format in the code examples in our WebGPU vidoes series (2) to (4).
-Now, I have updated them to the new pipeline by replaceng vertexStage and fragmentStage with vertex and fragment respectively.
-We also remove the colorState and add the target attribute to the fragment section.

-For our WebGPU videos series (2) -(10) (except for (4) where the GLSL shader was used), we have used the old WGSL shader code.
-To run the application, I have updated the WGSL shader code using the new Rust-like format.
-For comparison, I also included the older shader method named ShadersOld.

-I have made a YouTube video that shows the detailed steps on how to update the code examples: https://youtu.be/pfWVH2uaerw

-### Update 2
-The WebGPU API version 0.1.4 combines the swap chain and canvas context into a single interface.
-I created a new YouTube Video that shows how to update the code examples to reflect this change: https://youtu.be/yTkGXYlIjEw

-### Update 3
-Starting from June 28, 2021, Chrome Canary stops supporting the global variables in WGSL shader defined using the let keyword.
-I created a new YouTube Video that shows how to update the code examples to reflect this change: https://youtu.be/NJ-Dr0eeTaU

 ## License

 The MIT License (MIT).